 It is best to focus on a specific aspect of performance, such as reducing the percentage of extremely slow builds, increasing the percentage of extremely fast local builds.

-Before looking at trends data, you should isolate a reasonably homogenous set of builds by using the search filters atop all Gradle Enterprise dashboards.
+Before looking at trends data, you should isolate a reasonably homogenous set of builds by using the search filters atop all Develocity dashboards.
 I recommend measuring one project at a time.

 I tend to focus on the 25th-75th percentile build time data (see darker blue band in images below) to see what most developers are experiencing under “normal” circumstances.